HTTP Requests with $action

-• Inject the CSRF token from your page's meta tag
+• Automatically injects the CSRF token from your page's meta tag

 <!-- Your layout should include the CSRF meta tag -->